MAEAP Newsletter: January 2018

 What do you do as a technician?

-I have learned to be a jack of all trades when it comes to working in the U.P.
-We have such a variety when it comes to agriculture.
+In the U.P. there is such a variety of agriculture.
+I have learned to be a jack of all trades.
 I primarily work with Dairy, Beef, Potatoes, Hobby Farms, Hoop Houses, Aquaculture, Greenhouses and Forest Landowners.

 How do you help farmers?

 I try to help producers achieve their goals by providing them technical assistance, writing management plans for the farm and providing practical solutions to address resource concerns.
-I help farmers get financial assistance through the Farm Bill or through MAEAP cost-share assistance.
-I also put on educational field day events where I work with partners like the Conservation District, Michigan State University Extension, local Farm Bureaus, and agencies like the Natural Resources Conservation Service.
+I put on educational field day events where I work with partners like the Conservation District, Michigan State University Extension, local Farm Bureaus, and agencies like the Natural Resources Conservation Service.

 Why do you enjoy your job?